cmermingas/gomez_touger/_pages/criminal/probation_violation.md

 Probation is nearly always preferable to a jail or prison sentence.
 However, it does have numerous conditions and requirements you must meet.
 It is not difficult to violate probation unintentionally.
 If you do, you should contact a lawyer as soon as possible.

 You are entitled to a defense and representation in probation violation hearings.
 The attorneys at {{ site.data.business.name }}, can represent you at Florida probation violation hearings.
 We are former prosecutors who know how to negotiate with district attorneys and judges.
-To schedule a free consultation with our Tampa probation violations attorneys, please call {{ site.data.locations.tampa.phone }}.
+To schedule a free consultation with our Tampa probation violations attorneys, please call {{ site.data.business.locations.tampa.phone }}.

 ## Violations Of Probation Or House Arrest